JanetYin/ttt/readme.md

     3 = suc (suc (suc zero))             (λ _ → ff) ((λ _ → ff) ((λ _ → ff) tt)) = ff
     ...                                  ...

+Question: how is this addition function different from the previous one?

+    plus' = λ x y → rec x (λ n → suc n) y

 ## Products: `A × B` (for any two types `A`, `B`)